Spring 2022

 Honors conversion projects

 Occasionally honors students conduct additional projects to get honors credit for this class.
 Recently, those projects have involved developing web sites that provide information about conservation biology that relates to UConn or the state of Connecticut.
-I will post examples of those projects here as the information may be of interest to other students:
+Examples of past projects are posted here as the information may be of interest to other students:

 - Wetland plants of Connecticut